gllil/nearby-realty/README.md

 ## Tech used
-React (via Vite)
+-React (via Vite)
-Bootstrap
+-Bootstrap
-Formik
+-Formik
-Firebase for Hosting
+-Firebase for Hosting
-Firebase Functions
+-Firebase Functions
-Sendgrid for contact form and notifications via Email
+-Sendgrid for contact form and notifications via Email